-- FR-6109-N-02 states that CDBG-MIT grantees must "establish a process for promptly identifying and addressing conflicts under the grantee's conflict of interest policy" - FR-6218-N-01 states must "establish a process for promptly identifying and addressing conflicts under the grantee's conflict of interest policy" - 24 CFR 570.489(g) states that a grantee's policies and procedures shall also include standards of conduct governing employees engaged in the award or administration of contracts.
+- FR-6109-N-02 states that CDBG-MIT grantees must "establish a process for promptly identifying and addressing conflicts under the grantee's conflict of interest policy" - 24 CFR 570.489(g) states that a grantee's policies and procedures shall also include standards of conduct governing employees engaged in the award or administration of contracts.
 This also applies to procurement of supplies, equipment, construction, and services by the State, units of local general governments, and subrecipients. - 24 CFR 570.489(h) applies to all cases not governed by paragraph (g) above, including but not limited to "the acquisition and disposition of real property and the provision of assistance with CDBG funds by the unit of general local government or its subrecipients, to individuals, businesses and other private entities." - The State of West Virginia has a standard Conflict of Interest form that subrecipients are required to complete